adeineko/football-widgets/README.md

 ## Features

 - **League Selection**: Choose from a list of available football leagues.
-- **Live Score Updates**: Automatic refreshing to display the most recent scores.
+- **Score Updates**: Automatic refreshing to display the most recent scores.
 - **Match Calendar**: View matches for each matchday, including teams, scores, dates, and times.
 - **League Rankings**: See team positions, total points, wins, losses, draws, and games played.
 - **Robust States Handling**: User-friendly messages during loading, errors, or when data is unavailable.